AppThreat/atom/README.md

                            filters in slices that go through methods with specific annotations on the methods.
 Uses regex.
   --max-num-def <value>    maximum number of definitions in per-method data flow calculation - defaults to 2000 --legacy-dataflow        use the classic data-flow engine and disable mini-graph fragment caching.
 By default atom uses the faster, lower-allocation Flux engine with fragment caching enabled.
+  --summaries              build per-method flow summaries and let the reachables engine prune provably empty cross-call work.
+Summaries are cached next to the atom.
+Defaults to `false`.
+  --validation-config <value>  path to a JSON file declaring validators/sanitisers (chennai.json schema).
+Reachable flows passing through a declared sanitiser are dropped for its categories.
 Command: parsedeps
 Extract dependencies from the build file and imports
 Command: data-flow [options]